 There are some great closed groups which offer lots of support and you can ask questions (Twinlife, Twin Support UK and plenty more).
 Also if you are looking for 2nd hand items there are plenty of selling groups for twin mums which means you get matching outfits for a much lower cost.
 In fact there is one group which offers free clothes for parents of multiples called ‘Free clothes/toys/items within twin/multiples community UK’ so do check it out.

 As well as the official organisations and groups there are so many other amazing twin mums out there.
-I started to follow lots when I was pregnant on Instagram and Youtube, its great to get ideas from and just follow along to see you are not alone in the crazy world of multiples.
+I started to follow lots when I was pregnant on Instagram, its great to get ideas from others and just follow along to see you are not alone in the crazy world of multiples.
 Some of these mums are funny / inspiring and offer advice.
 Some I enjoy are:

-I wanted this site to be more than a shop or me writing blogs, I would love for it to be a place where we can all share information so if there are any clubs or groups local to you that you think new twin mums near you should look out for please let me know.
-Also if you go to any classes which are particulary twin friendly let us know. 🙂
+I wanted this site to be more than a shop, I would love for it to be a place where we can all share information so if there are any clubs or groups local to you that you think new twin mums near you should look out for please let me know.
+Also if you go to any classes which are particularly twin friendly let us know. 🙂

 Our email is firstname.lastname@example.org